mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 * Reading glamourized, envy-baiting updates from distant acquaintances
 * Escaping the experience of sitting alone with my thoughts for more than three seconds at a time

+{% include image.html file="ideal-facebook.jpg" alt="Ideal Facebook vs. Actual Facebook" max_width="900px" img_link=true %}

-Until a few years ago, I was checking Facebook 20-30 times per day.
+Until a few years ago, I checked Facebook 20-30 times per day.
 Any time I was bored, I'd open a new browser tab and check Facebook.
 If I had a 30-second elevator ride, I'd take out my phone and cycle through Facebook, Twitter, and reddit.

 My usage patterns served all of my Bad Reasons for using Facebook.
 To satisfy my Good Reasons for using social media, I didn't have to check it nearly as often as I was.
 Once a day would be sufficient.
 Once per week would probably be fine.